delphix/mariadb-plugin/docs/docs/Linking/Manual_Ingestion_Mode.md

     Password to use while initializing the dsource (staging db).
     This password will be assigned to the *'root'@'localhost'*

-  - MySQL Base Directory
+  - MariaDB Base Directory

-    MySQL installation directory.
+    MariaDB installation directory.
 This is where the location of */bin/mysql*

   - Mount Location on Staging Host